Stewardship of Public Life Commission

 Scott Anderson, WCC Executive Director, is liaison to the Commission.
 Contact Scott Anderson or call (608) 837-3108.

 Unity and Relationships Commission

-The Unity and Relationships Commission (formerly Faith & Order) is made up of representatives from WCC member judicatories.
+The Unity and Relationships Commission (formerly Faith & Order) is made up of twelve representatives from WCC member and observer judicatories.
 The many New Testament texts that speak about the importance of the Church’s unity for its mission of reconciliation in the world provide the inspiration for the work of the Commission.
 One of the most important of these is Jesus’ prayer on the night of his arrest, found in John 17.
 On that night in the Garden of Gethsemane, Jesus prayed that all who would ever believe in him would be perfectly one as he and the Father are one, so that the world would believe his message of God’s love.

 Believing that prayer is the soul of the ecumenical movement, the Commission also encourages ecumenical worship and prayer.
 Each year it promotes observances of the Week of Prayer for Christian Unity (January 18-25) in the churches of Wisconsin and distributes resources for use in these observances.

 In addition to its work promoting unity and renewal in the Church, the Commission participates in and encourages dialogue with other religions.
 For more information contact Scott Anderson.